 Figure 15.
 Accreditation process for NEPPs

 The accreditation process should, at least, look at technical features and requirements, security measures and performance (through definition of SLAs).
-The accreditation should be time-bound and subject to a renewal mechanism, as technology evolves and the conditions of the accredited platform may deteriorate over time.
+The accreditation should be time-bound and subject to a renewal mechanism, as technology evolves, and the conditions of the accredited platform may deteriorate over time.

 To perform the evaluation, a government responsible should be appointed.
 It is proposed that the responsible body bears enough IT capacity to evaluate the different solutions.
 This body should be independent from the public procurement ecosystem to ensure fairness.
 It may also acquire independent auditing services if needed as an input to the accreditation procedure.